ETS-Android1/ScheduleManagementApp-COMP3350-A03-Group7/i3_worksheet.md

 What technical debt did you leave?
 ==================================
--   As stated above, there is technical debt in (buildEvent method) in which we break the OCP(open-close principle).
+-   As stated above, there is technical debt in (buildEvent method) in which we break the OCP (open-close principle).
     We only validate one type of event but we know in the future, we would want to add more type of event and therefore need different validator to validate each type of event.
 -   Improved Option:
     -   dependency injection: inject validator to buildEvent method
--   Currently, our application work with fix time zone.
+-   Currently, our application works with a fixed time zone.
 This will not work correctly when users change their location while the app is running.
-In deployment environment the app should be dynamically changing the time zone base on where the user currently at.
+In deployment environment, the app should be dynamically changing the time zone based on where the user is currently located.
-    -  The app is also currently tested using fix time zone, so testing can fail.
+    -  The app is also currently tested using fixed time zone, so testing can fail.
 -   Improved Option:
-    -  Allow user to select their time-zone of choice before using the app
+    -  Allow user to select their time-zone of choice before using the app, or
-    -  Or, Dynamically change the time-zone whenever the users change their location
+    -  Dynamically change the time-zone whenever the users change time zones

 What one item would you like to fix, and can't?
 Anything you write will not be marked negatively.
 Classify this debt.